karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 So, how do you go about building an email list and sending regular updates?

-The great thing about email marketing tools like these is that **you can start building an audience before you launch.** You don’t have to know how to write email-compliant HTML ([which involves lots of tables and is a huge pain](https://www.sitepoint.com/how-to-code-html-email-newsletters/)), you don’t have to have an email server, and you (usually) don’t have to write any code.
+The great thing about email marketing startup  tools like these is that **you can start building an audience before you launch**.
+You don’t have to know how to write email-compliant HTML ([which involves lots of tables and is a huge pain](https://www.sitepoint.com/how-to-code-html-email-newsletters/)), you don’t have to have an email server, and you (usually) don’t have to write any code.

-Here’s a rundown of great email marketing tools for startups and a little bit about them.
+Here’s a rundown of some great email marketing startup tools and a little bit about them.

-## Startup Email Marketing Tools
+## Email Marketing For Startups: Best Tools

 **[Autopilot](https://autopilothq.com/)** ($39.20) - Autopilot covers more than just in-app chat; you can use it to build complex customer journeys as well.

 **[ActiveCampaign](http://www.activecampaign.com/)** ($9) - Lets you create automated marketing workflows and manage emails and newsletters.

-**[ActiveTrail](https://www.activetrail.com/email_marketing_software/)** ($8) - ActiveTrail is an “All-in-One” marketing automation software.
-It offers various features, such as responsive mobile emails, SMS campaigns, sales boosters, and [landing page builders](/learn/landing-page-tools).
+**[ActiveTrail](https://www.activetrail.com/email_marketing_software/)** ($8) - ActiveTrail offers an “All-in-One” startup marketing automations.
+It offers various features, such as responsive mobile emails, SMS campaigns, sales boosters, and [landing page builders](https://draft.dev/learn/landing-page-tools).
+One of the better tools for marketing automation startups.

 **[Aweber](https://www.aweber.com/)** ($0) - Allows you to create newsletters, AMP emails, dynamic content, and much more for free, if you have less than 500 subscribers.
 It also offers a nice drag-and-drop email builder and thousands of professional images.